 Where is the festival taking place?

-The festival is taking place at the HCC Ybor Studio Theatre, on the campus of the Ybor City branch of Hillsborough Community College, in the Ybor City neighborhood of Tampa, Florida.
-The studio theatre is a professional-caliber black box theater that seats around 70 people.
+All shows will take place at the HCC Ybor Performing Arts Building, on the campus of the Ybor City branch of Hillsborough Community College, in the Ybor City neighborhood of Tampa, Florida.
+The HCC Ybor Studio Theatre is a professional-caliber black box theater that seats around 70 people.
 There are multiple dressing rooms and green rooms.
-The theater is located inside the Ybor Performing Arts Building on the corner of E. Palm Ave. and N. 15th St.
+The Ybor Performing Arts Building is located on the corner of E. Palm Ave. and N. 15th St.

 When is the festival?